 The central paddock occupies the majority of the south eastern side of School Lane and lies in the heart of the village.
 The hedgerow on this part of the lane is not continuous and offers views across the paddock to a mature sycamore which stands in the southern half of the paddock.
-Whilst the species is of little significance the visual amenity value of this large tree in the heart of the village is of great importance, set as it is in the centre of the village in an open field.
+Whilst the species is of little significance the visual amenity value of this large tree in the heart of the village is of great importance, set as it is in the centre of the village in an open field, and was the subject of a Tree Preservation Order.